IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/circular-progress.md

 ### Indeterminate Progress

 If you want to track a process that is not determined precisely, you can set the `indeterminate` property.

->[!NOTE]
->You can hide the default label of the $ProductName$ `CircularProgress` by setting the `hideLabel` property and customize the progress indicator default label via the exposed `labelFormat` property.
+Also, you can hide the default label of the $ProductName$ `CircularProgress` by setting the `hideLabel` property and customize the progress indicator default label via the exposed `labelFormat` property.

 The following sample demonstrates the above configuration: